funnylookinhat/emory.js/form.js.spec.md

 	- This will invoke all of the emory-ajax-* events below if applicable.
 - `emory-loading-target` : jQuery selector to apply the "emory-loading" class to during form processing.
 	- Note: "emory-loading" will be replaced with your own attributePrefix if provided.
-- `emory-ajax-target` : jQuery selector to put alerts into.
+- `emory-alert-target` : jQuery selector to put alerts into.
 - `emory-ajax-transition` : How to transition hiding and showing elements.  "slide" ( Default ) or "fade"

 **DOM Management**